juhoinkinen/Annif-wiki/Hugging-Face-Hub-integration.md

-### NOTE: THIS FEATURE IS EXPERIMENTAL IN ANNIF V1.1 AND SUBJECT TO CHANGE

 Annif integration with Hugging Face Hub allows to easily upload and download projects and their associated vocabularies to and from [Hugging Face Hub model repositories](https://huggingface.co/docs/hub/models).
 This integration provides a convenient way to share Annif projects and collaborate on text classification tasks within the Hugging Face ecosystem.

 Downloads are possible from public repositories without logging in to Hugging Face Hub, but for all uploads and for downloads from private repositories you need to have logged in using the [`huggingface-cli login` command](https://huggingface.co/docs/huggingface_hub/guides/cli#huggingface-cli-login) or to give a [User Access token](https://huggingface.co/docs/hub/security-tokens) with the `--token` option of the `annif upload` or `annif download` commands.